Employment law implications of mergers and acquisitions

 Basically, a merger or acquisition means two companies amalgamating to form a single entity.
-There are three types of merger:
+There are three types of merger.

-- a legal merger: two or more companies are amalgamated to form one new legal entity;
+Two or more companies are amalgamated to form one new legal entity;

-- a share transaction: the shareholders in a private limited company (a BV under Dutch law) or a public limited company (an NV under Dutch law) transfer their shares to a new owner;
+The shareholders in a private limited company (a BV under Dutch law) or a public limited company (an NV under Dutch law) transfer their shares to a new owner;

-- a transfer of assets and liabilities: a BV or NV transfers its business activities to another BV or NV.
+A BV or NV transfers its business activities to another BV or NV.
 This is effected by transferring the target company’s assets and liabilities in a transaction known as an acquisition.

 It is not always clear whether a transfer of assets and liabilities actually involves the transfer of an undertaking as defined by the law.
 If such a transfer does indeed take place, all the staff employed by the target company are automatically transferred to the acquiring company.
 An undertaking is assumed to have been transferred if the acquiring company acquires the target company’s fixed assets, trade name, customers, accounts and a large part of the staff.
 If the takeover involves only the acquisition of a building or certain machinery, or only the transfer of the target company’s staff, this usually means that the undertaking has not actually been transferred.
 In cases where just about the only elements transferred to the acquiring company are the target company’s staff, this may nonetheless be regarded as constituting the transfer of an undertaking if the target company’s staff are its principal asset.

 All mergers and acquisitions involve various aspects of employment law.
 In most cases, the rights of the target company’s staff are transferred to the acquiring company, and this can cause problems.
 For this reason, it is important to carefully examine the rights and obligations existing between the employer and its staff well in advance.
 These are embodied, for example, in: